When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96. Out of 137, that is.

 Building a Brand on Human Truth

-These insights from the world of behavioral economics can transform the way any business approaches its challenges.
-With conclusions rooted in psychological reality, rather than abstract theories, brands can begin to adopt strategies that truly speak to customers.
+These insights from the behavioral economics world can transform how any business approaches its challenges.
+With conclusions rooted in psychological reality rather than abstract theories, brands can begin to adopt strategies that truly speak to customers.
 That’s the nature of innovation: Clarity produces opportunity, and solutions to complex problems become possible.

 For businesses to harness the full power of behavioral economics, however, they’ll need expert guidance and enlightened research.
 That’s the value Brandtrust delivers for many of the world’s most distinguished companies.

-Through methodologies based in applied social science, our team helps businesses uncover and interpret the psychological, social, and emotional drivers of their customers and apply it to their business.
+Through methodologies based on applied social science, our team helps businesses uncover and interpret their customers’ psychological, social, and emotional drivers and apply them to their business.
 Just as traditional economics offers only a partial picture of consumers, traditional market research techniques often offer faulty insights into each brand’s audience.
 Our methods produce deeper and more actionable conclusions so that you can build your business on an intimate understanding of your customers.

 To learn more about our process and past successes, explore our work with some of the world’s biggest brands.